m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

 ## Why a Mural for Adaptation?

 The scale and complexity of climate adaptation requires a new form of collaborative intelligence.
-A form that can honor local knowledge while enabling shared learning across communities.
+A form that can honour local knowledge while enabling shared learning across communities.
 One that inspire us to imagine and co-create a future where we can thrive.

 The ACT Mural offers a space where: